MetroidSlayer/Consistxels/tutorials/edit_existing_pose_images.md

 This method is faster and lets you update many pose images at once! ...But at the moment, it's kinda unintuitive.
 I'll work on that.

-1. In the Consistxels main menu, in the "Load & Export Sprite Sheet with Pose Data" section, load a pose data file (in .json format, generated beforehand).
+1. In the Consistxels main menu, in the "Load & Export Sprite Sheet with Data" section, load a sprite sheet data file (in .json format, generated beforehand).
 2. Select the layers you want to export, and select the "Individual layer image(s)" export type.
 3. Select the "Only show unique pose images" checkbox.
 4. Select an output folder and export.